tonytvo/blog-generator/content/blog/atomic-habits/index.md

     - *You can disrupt a behavior you don’t want by removing the prompt.
 This isn’t always easy, but removing the prompt is your best first move to stop a behavior from happening.*
 - The most powerful human sense is vision when it comes to cues/triggers/prompts.
   - “A small change in what you see can lead to a big shift in what you do.” – James Clear
+  - Suggestion Impulse Buying: When a shopper sees a product for the first time and visualizes a need for it.
+In other words, customers occasionally buy products not because the want them but because of how they are presented to them.
+For example, items placed on the shelf at eye level tend to be purchased more than those down near the floor
 - Design your environment.
   - “If you want to make a habit a big part of your life, make your cue a big part of your environment.” – James Clear
   - Design in more cues for desired habits.
 Eliminate cues for the habits you are trying to break.